deanturpin/dft/readme.md

   // used to avoid a cast in the subsequent calculation. for (double k = 0.0; k < bins / 2; ++k) {

-    // Iterate over all samples for this frequency bin, calculate the response
+    // Iterate over all samples for the current bin index (k), calculate the
-    // and store the result.
-Note the sample index (n) is incremented during the
+    // response and store the result.
+Note the sample index (n) is incremented
-    // calculation.
+    // during the calculation.
     std::vector<std::complex<double>> fou;
     std::transform(begin, end, std::back_inserter(fou),
                    [ n = 0.0, &bins, &k ](const auto &sample) mutable {